csg-tokyo/jscall/README.md

 a normal object `{ a: 2, b: 3 }` is created as its copy in JavaScript and passed to a JavaScript method.

-To call a JavaScript function from Ruby, call a mehtod on `Jscall`.
+To call a JavaScript function from Ruby, call a method on `Jscall`.
 For example,

 ```